- About Us

 Landlords are faced with an increasing burden of statutory compliance and tenants find themselves with greater rights and but also greater responsibilities.
 Our expertise includes acting for both landlords and tenants, providing advice on strategy and procedure from both perspectives.
 We cover all areas of leasehold management including lease renewals.

 “The group at Beers LLP ‘always acts quickly’ and provides a ‘personal service’.
 Richard Jones heads the team”.
-The Legal 500, West Country, Commercial Property.
+West Country, Commercial Property.

 You might be buying a restaurant, a corner shop or garage.
 All have varied licensing requirements.